-Prerequisite: a Baccalaureate degree or 18 credits or more with 3.0 point average in the discipline of study, in one of the following majors: Biology, Chemistry, English, History, Social Studies, Mathematics, Office Administration, Marketing, Accounting, Physics, Physical Education, Arts, Spanish and Theater.
+Prerequisite: a Baccalaureate degree or 18 credits or more in the discipline of study, in one of the following majors: Biology, Chemistry, English, History, Social Studies, Mathematics, Office Administration, Marketing, Accounting, Physics, Computers, Physical Education, Arts, Spanish and Theater.

-The student should have also approved 15 credits or more with 3.0 average in foundation of education courses: EDFU 3011, EDFU 3012, EDFU 3007, EDFU 3017, EDFU 4019.
+The student should have also approved 9 credits or more in foundation of education courses: EDFU 3011 or EDFU 3012, EDFU 3007, EDFU 3017, EDFU 4019.